direktiv/direktiv/scripts/api/api.md

 GET /api/functions/{serviceName}/revisions/{revisionGeneration}/pods
 ```

-List a revisions pods of a global scoped knative service
+List a revisions pods of a global scoped knative service.
-The target revision generation is the number suffix on a revision
+The target revision generation is the number suffix on a revision.
-Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'
+Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003' .

 #### Parameters